lionkunonly/opencv/doc/js_tutorials/js_setup/js_setup/js_setup.markdown

     cv.test_hal_intrin_all()
     @endcode

-    And the failed cases will be print on the console.
+    And the failed cases will be logged in the JavaScript debug console.

     If you only want to test single data type of wasm intrinsics, you can use the following functions:
     @code{.js}